Request Innocent Spouse Relief: Filing IRS Form 8857 & Letters

-- This is a four page required document for filing for innocent spouse relief.
-There are many questions asking about your situation and how you specifically meet the requirements for the years you seek the relief.
-This form also requests additional additional documents to be attached if applicable.
-When filling this form out keep in mind exactly what is required by the IRS in order to receive innocent spouse relief and how exactly you meet those requirements, if you answer one question wrong it can eliminate your chances of receiving innocent spouse relief.
-The IRS even asks questions on your education, this information is mainly used to determine if you are educated enough or have had enough business experience to know if something was wrong with your tax filing.
+This is a seven-page form to request innocent spouse relief.
+There are many questions asking about your situation and how you specifically meet the requirements.
+The IRS even asks questions on your education and professional experience.
+This information is mainly used to determine if you are educated enough or have had enough business experience to know if something was wrong with your tax filing.

 Innocent Spouse Relief Letter

-Once you have completed the above you should send your documents to the following location:
+Once you have completed everything, send your documents to the following locations.